 Optional additions: Sometimes I like to add thinly sliced cabbage, avocado, fresh cilantro leaves, and/or pumpkin seeds.

-To toast the optional corn tortillas, use a toaster or the “broil” setting on your oven for about 5 minutes (just keep a close eye on them so they don’t burn.
-If they get too crispy, they can't be sliced or chopped; they just break apart).
+To toast the optional corn tortillas, cut oil-free tortillas into strips or triangles.
+I use the “broil” or "roast" setting on my oven for 5 to 10 minutes (just keep a close eye on them so they don’t burn).

 Instead of cilantro in the dressing, you can substitute with ¼ cup coarsely chopped fresh basil.